dankuck/vue-easeljs/README.md

 Show a static image.

 Attributes:
-* align - array, controls what corner of the image the x and y refer to.
+* align - array, controls what point of the image the x and y refer to.
 Default: ['center', 'center'].
 * alpha - 0 to 1, controls the opacity of the image.
 Default: 1, completely opaque.
 * flip - 'horizontal'|'vertical'|'both'|'', flips the image.
 * image - relative or absolute URL to an image file.